albertsgrc/q-mspacman/README.md

 # q-mspacman

-This is an implementation of a Ms. Pacman game simulation and Q-learning AI agent in C++
+This is an implementation of a Ms. Pacman game simulation and Q-learning AI agent in C++.

+The Q-learning function is approximated using a multilayer feed-forward neural network.

 It was programmed entirely from scratch, following guidelines from the following
 papers: